Nationals starter Jon Lester to undergo thyroid surgery

 He continued: “We’ve known he’s had it.
 We were waiting for some other results to come through.
 Talked to the doctor [Tuesday], and he wants to go ahead and have it removed, which we all agree was a good thing for him.
 He’ll feel better with that gone.
 And then we’ll go from there.”

-Lester could return in five to seven days after the surgery, Martinez reiterated.
-The 37-year-old joined the Nationals on a one-year, $5 million contract in January.
+Lester could return in five to seven days after the surgery, Martinez explained based on his conversations with team medical staff.
+The 37-year-old Lester joined the Nationals on a one-year, $5 million contract in January.
 He has made at least 31 starts in every full season since 2008.
 His durability and health are defining strengths.
-But his major league career did begin with a diagnosis of anaplastic large cell lymphoma during his rookie season.
+But his major league career did begin with him beating anaplastic large cell lymphoma as a rookie with the Boston Red Sox.

 The cancer was diagnosed in September 2006 and, after offseason chemotherapy treatment, Lester was in remission by December.
 When asked Tuesday if Lester’s medical history made this thyroid issue more concerning, Martinez did not go into specifics.
 Lester did not speak with reporters before leaving for New York.